Phyllocoptruta oleivora

 Scale Insects

-Scale insects spend most of their lives immobile, sucking sap from stems and leaves.
+Scale insects spend most of their lives immobile, sucking nutritious sap from plants.
 They vary a lot in appearance: some hide under a hard scaly shield, some exude soft waxy or cottony coatings.